Spruce Home

 Spruce Home is a small farming community north of Saskatchewan's third largest city, Prince Albert.
+The community is located at the junction between Highway 2 (CanAm Highway) and Highway 355.
 The first post office opened in 1908 at Sec.32, Twp.50, R.26, W2 surviving in this location for 9 years.
 This unincorporated area had post offices come and go over the years.

 Education

 Spruce Home has an elementary school which is a part of the Saskatchewan Rivers School Division.

 Currently the school has about 138 students.